Mental health training

 Accredited mental health course

-The Film and TV Charity Mental Health Training Courses incorporate the i‑act model and are delivered by qualified i‑act instructors.
+The Film and TV Charity’s mental health training courses incorporate the i‑act model and are delivered by qualified i‑act instructors.

 The i‑act framework has been designed by leading chartered psychologists and mental health professionals.
 They are evidence-based courses which have been independently accredited by the Royal College of Psychiatrists, and are systematically reviewed every three years.
 Upon completion of the course, participants will receive certification as an i‑act Manager or Practitioner.